httpwg/http-extensions/draft-ietf-httpbis-client-hints.md

 # Security Considerations

 The request header fields defined in this specification, and those that extend it, expose information about the user's environment to enable proactive content negotiation.
-Such information may reveal new information about the user and implementers ought to provide policies and mechanisms to control how and when such hints are advertised.
+Such information may reveal new information about the user and implementers ought to consider the following considerations, recommendations, and best practices.

-The hint request headers ought not to provide new information that is otherwise not available to the application via HTML, CSS, or JavaScript.
-For example, this specification defines Viewport-Width, Width, and DPR header fields, all of which can be obtained via JavaScript, or through the use of CSS media queries and unique resource URLs even if JavaScript is disabled.

-Similarly, sending highly granular data, such as image and viewport width may help identify users across multiple requests.
-Restricting such field values to an enumerated range, where the user agent advertises a threshold value that is close but is not an exact representation of the current value, can help mitigate the risk of such fingerprinting.
+Transmitted Client Hints header fields should not provide new information that is otherwise not available to the application via HTML, CSS, or JavaScript.
+Further, sending highly granular data, such as image and viewport width may help identify users across multiple requests.
+Restricting such field values to an enumerated range, where the advertised value is close but is not an exact representation of the current value, can help mitigate the risk of such fingerprinting as well as reduce possibility of unnecessary cache fragmentation.

+Implementers should consider both user and server controlled mechanisms and policies to control which Client Hints header fields are advertised:

+  - Implementers may provide user choice mechanisms so that users may balance privacy concerns with bandwidth limitations.
+However, implementers should also be aware that explaining the privacy implications of passive fingerprinting or network information disclosure to users may be challenging.
-Implementers ought to provide mechanisms and policies to control how and when client hints are advertised - refer to Section 2.1.
-For example, they ought to enforce origin opt-in via Accept-CH and Accept-CH-Lifetime, and clear remembered opt-in, as set by Accept-CH-Lifetime, when site data, browsing history, browsing cache, or similar, are cleared.
-Similarly, they may wish to limit delivery to requests that already carry identifying information (e.g. cookies or referer data), enable user configuration and opt-in, and so on.
+  - Implementers should support double-keyed Client Hints opt-in requested by potentially trustworthy origins via Accept-CH and Accept-CH-Lifetime header fields, and clear remembered opt-in when site data, browsing history, browsing cache, or similar, are cleared.
+  - Implementations specific to certain use cases or threat models may avoid transmitting Client Hints header fields altogether or limit them to authenticated sessions only that already carry identifying information, such as cookies or referer data.

+Following the above recommendations should significantly reduce the risks of linkability and passive fingerprinting.

 # IANA Considerations